bzcheeseman/pytorch-rwa/README.md

 - [ ] Train the network on all tasks in [the original repo](https://github.com/jostmey/rwa)
     - [x] Implemented AddTask
 - [ ] Use this in projects!

+Notes:
+1. The new CGRURWACell is interesting because even if we process one whole sequence at a time it will pass information from sequence to sequence
+    1.1.
+If we process only one step of a sequence at a time then the hidden state acts like it would in a normal RNN